KayTrust/did-connect/spec/DIDConnect.md

 - The VP's proof is valid.
 - The VP is within validity date.
-- The `redirect_uri` value from the authentication request matches one of the values present in the VP's _valid credentials_.
+- The `redirect_uri` value from the authentication request matches one of the `response_uri` claims in the VP's _valid credentials_.

 Then, the AS should ask for user's consent after displaying all relevant claims, based on _valid credentials_.

-Note: For `redirect_uri` and displayed claims, **_valid credentials_** are credentials with a valid proof, that are within validity dates, and whose subject ID is the same as the VP's holder.
+Note: For `response_uri` and displayed claims, **_valid credentials_** are credentials with a valid proof, that are within validity dates, and whose subject ID is the same as the VP's holder.

 ### 4. Token generation